 2. Pails.
 Fill in the pail with water.
 You can use this for working out on the biceps, arms, and shoulders.
 I do this method at home last time when the Covid-19 pandemic just hit.

 3. Any canned food that fits well onto your hands can be used as hand weights.

 4. Resistance bands.
 Great substitute for dumbbells for the lower and upper body workout.

 Can You Do Light Weight Lifting Every day?

 Yes, absolutely can.

 Lifting lighter weights regularly will ensure that your muscles will reach fatigue longer so as to give more tension for your muscles to grow.
-This is why higher repetitions on any of these workouts will enhance the muscles’ endurance.
+This is why higher reps on any of these workouts will enhance the muscles’ endurance.

 My Overall Conclusion: What Is The Best Light Weight Lifting To Do At Home